sudogene/tp/docs/UserGuide.md

 - `find d2/1500 ay/2` returns all Academic Year 2 students with Tuesday dismissal time equal to or before 1500

 ### Common Time : `common-time`
-Returns the latest dismissal times on all days for all of the students in the specified subgroup.
-This would be the earliest time to schedule a training for all students in the sub group.
+Returns the latest dismissal times on each day for all of the students in the specified subgroup.
+This would display the earliest time possible to schedule a training for all students in the sub group.

 Format: `common-time [n/KEYWORDS] [ay/ACADEMIC_YEAR]`